Hevia/blog/_posts/2021-10-31-AirMiners-Minerals.md

 layout: post
 description: Notes, summary, and questions on how Mineralization works as a carbon removal solution.
 categories: [minerals, airminers]
-title: Mineralization and Geologic Sequestration as a carbon removal solution [AirMiners Bootup]
+title: Geologic Sequestration of carbon 🪨 [AirMiners Bootup]
 ---

 # Carbon Storage: Mineralization and Geologic Sequestration